Spend & Save FAQs: Cash Management Account

 Does FDIC insurance coverage protect investments in my Fidelity® Cash Management Account?

-No, securities held in a brokerage account are not eligible for FDIC insurance coverage.
+No, securities held in a brokerage account (including the Money Market Overflow) are not eligible for FDIC insurance coverage.
 However, brokerage accounts is protected by Securities Investor Protection Corporation (SIPC).
 The SIPC protects a customer's brokerage account if a brokerage firm is closed due to bankruptcy or other financial difficulties and customer assets are missing from accounts.
 SIPC protects a customer's brokerage account up to $500,000 in securities, including a limit of $250,000 on claims for cash.
 Money market funds held in a brokerage account are considered securities.
 For more information on SIPC coverage, please review the following:

 "How SIPC Protects You" available for free download at www.sipc.org

-It is accrued daily and is paid monthly on the last business day of the month.
+For balances swept into Program banks, interest is accrued daily and is paid monthly on the last business day of the month.
 Note that the specific program bank assigned to your account does not impact the interest rate.

 Can I designate a Fidelity® Cash Management Account as a checking account in Quicken®?